-In addition to the course-wide, departmental, Final Exam on April 28, there will be 5 tests during the semester, of which two, Test 2 and Test 4, will be "mastery tests" (see below).
-Each test will be contribute about 12% of the grade, the homework, quizzes, and MAPLE Projects, together, will contribute about 15-20% of the grade, and the Final Exam will be responsible for the the remaining 20-25% of the grade.
+In addition to the course-wide, departmental, Final Exam on December 8, there will be 4 tests during the semester, of which one, Test 1, will be a "mastery test" (see below).
+Each test will contribute about 15% of the grade, the homework and quizzes, together, will contribute about 15 - 20% of the grade, and the Final Exam grade will constitute the the remaining 20 - 25% of the course grade.

-Tests 1, 3, and 5 will be ordinary tests with 100 points possible and partial credit will be granted for answers that are mostly, but not completely correct.
-The grading scale on each test is not fixed, but will be announced after each test.
-Test 1 will be in early February and will cover Chapters 1, 2, 3.1, 3.2, and 3.4.
-Test 3 be in mid-March and will cover Chapters 3.8, 3.9, 3.10, and 4.
-Test 5 will be in mid-April and will cover Chapters 5.1, 5.2, 5.3, and 6.
+Tests 2 through 4 will be ordinary tests with 100 points possible and partial credit will be granted for answers that are mostly, but not completely correct.
+The grading scale on each of these tests is not fixed in advance, but will be announced in class after each test.
+Test 2 will be at the end of September or beginning of October and will cover Chapters 7 and 8.
+Test 3 be in mid-October and will cover Chapters 9 and 10.
+Test 4 will be mid-November, before Thanksgiving, and will cover Chapter 12.

-Test 2, on computation of derivatives (3.3, 3.5, 3.6, 3.7, and 3.8), and Test 4, on computation of integrals (5.3, 5.4, and 5.5), cover the most basic and fundamental skills in the course and will be mastery tests.
-By "mastery test" I mean that the tests will cover material that must be mastered for success in the course.
-For these tests, no partial credit will be given - each answer is completely correct, or it will receive no credit.
-BUT, the tests may be repeated at arranged times until noon on April 28th or until a score of 90 or more is achieved.
-Each test will have 20 questions.
+Test 1, September 6, on computation of derivatives and integrals (3.3, 3.5, 3.6, 3.7, 3.8, 5.3, 5.4, 5.5, 7.2, 7.4, and 7.5), covers the most basic and fundamental skills and will be a mastery test.
+By "mastery test" I mean that the test will cover material that must be mastered for success in the course.
+For this test, no partial credit will be given - each answer is completely correct, or it will receive no credit.
+BUT, the test may be repeated at arranged times until noon on October 31st or until a score of 90 or more is achieved.
+The test will have 20 questions.
 A perfect score is 110 points, but for each incorrect answer, 10 points will be deducted.
 That is, on the first day the test is given, you will receive 110 points if you get all 20 questions correct, 100 points if you miss 1 question, 90 points if you miss 2 questions, 30 points if you get only 12 correct, and -30 points if you get only 6 correct.
 After the first day, 100 points will be the maximum score, given for no wrong or 1 wrong, and otherwise the scoring will be the same.
-I expect everyone will get 90 points or more on each of Test 2 and Test 4 after taking the tests no more than three or four times because the tests will contain no "hard" questions.
+I expect everyone will get 90 points or more on this test after taking it no more than three or four times because it will contain no "hard" questions.
+Students who do not pass this test with a score of 90 or above by the deadline of noon on October 31 will be advised to drop the course.

-The Department of Mathematical Sciences enforces course-wide policies for the Final Exam in Math 163.
+The Department of Mathematical Sciences enforces course-wide policies for the Final Exam in Math 164.
 These same policies will apply for all tests and quizzes in the course.
 These policies include: